-Explanatory: Increase awareness of human trafficking characteristics and ensure efficient contemporary investigations are conducted statewide.
-Program 5.
-Cold Case Unit (MS Code 45-3-21) GOAL A: To increase the probability of solving cases deemed cold.
+Explanatory: Increase awareness of human trafficking characteristics and ensure efficient contemporary investigative techniques are used to conduct investigations statewide to curtail involuntary servitude, recover and support victims, and arrest offenders.

+Program 4.
+Cold Case Unit (MS Code 45-3-21) GOAL A: To increase the probability of solving cases deemed cold and bring justice to victims' families.
 OBJECTIVE A.1: Prioritize and dedicate a fully staffed investigative cold case unit.
-Outcome: Proactively reassess case files to identify, locate, and interview persons of interest to bring closure to dated criminal investigations.
+Outcome: Increase routine and thorough reassessments of cold case files that could potentially identify, locate, and interview persons of interest to bring closure to dated criminal investigations.
 A.1.1.
 STRATEGY: Deploy agents to generate informational leads to revitalize dated investigations.
-Efficiency: A reduction in cold cases.
+Output: Number of interviews and evidence reassessments conducted Efficiency: A reduction in cold cases.

-Explanatory: Revive an investigation that has not been resolved by obtaining new information, re-examining archives, discovering or introducing new material evidence, and creating profiles to reasonably uncover the identities of potential suspects.
-Program 6.
-Crime Scene Unit (MS Code 45-3-21) GOAL A: Preserve investigative integrity at all crime scenes.
+Explanatory: Revive an investigation that has not been resolved by obtaining new information, re-examining archives, discovering or introducing new material evidence, and creating profiles to uncover the identities of potential suspects reasonably.

+Program 5.
+Crime Scene Unit (MS Code 45-3-21) GOAL A: Preserve investigative integrity of all crime scenes.
 OBJECTIVE A.1: Standardize evidentiary recovery efforts to support all investigations.
-Outcome: Increase the probability of crime scene integrity and evidence collection to support, infer, and corroborate crime scene specifics throughout Mississippi.
+Outcome: Increase law enforcement agency support through enhanced preservation techniques for crime scene integrity and evidence collection to assist the criminal investigator's ability to deduce, infer, verify, or corroborate crime scene specifics throughout Mississippi to prosecute criminal offenders successfully.

 A.1.1.
 STRATEGY: Deploy crime scene technicians statewide in all critical incidents.
-Output: Recover, capture, and document incidents deemed pertinent to investigations.
+Output: The number of scenes forensically processed and documented deemed pertinent to advance criminal investigations.